ioilmio/sunny/README.md

 - to build the project suing webpack `npm run build`
 - to run the dev server `npm start`

+Go to [Open Weather](https://openweathermap.org/api) and subscribe for an API key, and substitute it in the `weather.js` file;

+Go to [Pexels](https://www.pexels.com/api/) and subscribe for an API key, and substitute it in the `city.js` file;

 1. open a browser and go to `localhost:8080`
-2. click the top bar to navigate the pages
+2. type a city in the input field and click search to get weather info;

-3. Click the link in the nav to navigate between pages;
+3. Click on the degrees to change Celsius to Fahreneit and viceversa;

 ## Author